bitcoin-dot-org/Bitcoin.org/README.md

 **Update translations**: You can overwrite each language files in _translations by their updated version from Transifex.
 You should make sure that each .html files (in _layouts, _templates and _redirects) don't serve outdated content for those languages.
 You should also make sure that no url has been changed by translators.

-**Adding a new language**: You can add the language file from Transifex in _translations and add the language in _config.yml in the order you want it to appear in the language bar.
-You should also make a translated version of the vector images using the translations at the end of the translation file.
-Make sure to convert all texts to paths when saving final svg files.
-Finally, make sure that all pages are complete and good looking.
+**Add a new language**: You can put the language file from Transifex in _translations and add the language in _config.yml in the right display order for the language bar.
+Make sure to review all pages and check all links.

 ### Update english strings